koalamer/tideways-xhprof-free-scheduler/README.md

 ### Set how often to start profiling

 Setting the value X will result in a 1 in X chance for the profiling to start.
-Setting it to 1 or smaller results in always starting the profiler.
+Setting it to less than 1 rwsults in never starting the profiler.

-The default value is 10 000, which shouldn't be a low enough number to not cause atrouble if you forget to set your own value in production.
+The default value is 0, which means no profiling.

 ```php
 TidewaysXhprofFreeScheduler::setStartingChanceDivisor(100);